RETURN LOCATION STRING MAP

 EVEN WATER NEEDS A MAP

-I returned to Wild Moor Point forty times over the next four years to manifest The Tidal Block picture.
-The frames of tidal levels mapped the imprinted memories between the rocks, waves, and me.
-Fascinated with the accumulation of time I crafted the Tidal Block Strata picture to relay the depth of our experience together.
-From the highest crashing water to the hidden subtidal rocks, I could see the tides inhale and exhale with every day we’d shared.
+I returned to Wild Moor Point forty times over the next four years to create the TIDAL BLOCK picture.
+Fascinated with the accumulation of time, I crafted the TIDAL STRATA picture to relay the depth of our experience together.

 SUNSET STRATA